AdobeDocs/photoshop-api-docs/README.md

 Currently known issues:

 - Multi-part uploads and downloads are not yet supported
-- Making changes to a text layer may result in changes to the font size
-- There is a limit of <TBD> assets contained within an input folder path on Creative Cloud storage
 - Clients can only use assets stored on EITHER Adobe's Creative Cloud or external storage (like AWS S3)
 - The `/documentOperations` endpoint only supports a single PSD input
-- The `/documentOperations` endpoint will not support PSD input files that only contain a single background image and zero layers
 - Error handling is a work in progress.
 Sometimes you may not see the most helpful of messages